open-way-learning/owl-handbook/README.md

 - `Strategy-Innovation/` – continuous improvement, learning org frameworks
 - `Templates-Resources/` – forms, checklists, and reusable tools

----

 ## 📬 Questions?

 Reach out to the OWL Leadership Team or [start a discussion](https://github.com/open-way-learning/owl-handbook/discussions) if you have questions, suggestions, or ideas.

-Together, we’re building something different—and better.
+Together, we're building something different—and better.